cskonopka/rolandp10fp/README.md

 how to use
 ========
 1. Open up the Terminal
-2. Run the script "python rolandp10fp.py [directory]".
-The directory is the location of the files that will be converted.
-The file ouput of the script will be placed in the directory previously specified.
+2. Run the script "python rolandp10fp.py" in the location of the files that will be converted.
+The output of the script will be placed in the same folder as the unconverted files.
-    - ex. python rolandp10fp.py /Users/csk/Documents/videos
+    - ex. python rolandp10fp.py
 3. You're done!
 The exported files will be in the format .mpg which converts correctly when used with the Roland software P-10 Image Converter Lite.